apache/cocoon/README.txt

 Checkout complete trunk and build it.
 If clean rebuild is desired, use command:

-  $ mvn -Dallblocks clean install
+  $ mvn -P allblocks clean install

 Call this until you get "BUILD SUCCESSFUL" - sometimes downloads from maven repositories are temporarily unaccessible and cause the build to fail.